SouthRibbleTech/lucidql/README.md

 Accepts an Array of Objects

 Each object in this array is used to filter the results from related table.
-It works in exactly the same way as described above for the where property for the basetable.
+It works in exactly the same way as described above for the where property for the baseTable.

 ## where op